What is Metronidazole?

 Can CBD be taken with Metronidazole?

 The CBD-drug interaction is mainly characterized by its effect on the cytochrome P450 system (CYP450), which is found in the liver.
-These key enzymes are responsible for the breakdown of drugs consumed.
+These key enzymes are responsible for the metabolism of drugs consumed.

 Cannabidiol, on the other hand, acts as a competitive inhibitor of CYP450.
 This means that CBD draws the attention of these enzymes largely from metabolizing other drugs or compounds(6).